ADHD Medication Information

 - Focalin (dexmethylphenidate)

 Ritalin (methylphenidate), Adderall (mixed amphetamine salts), Dexedrine (dextroamphetamine) and Focalin (dexmethylphenidate) come as either short-acting (usually 4 hours) or long-acting (6-12 hours) preparations.
-You can find more information about ADD - ADHD, diagnosis, and treatment at the National Institute of Mental Health.
+You can find more information about ADHD, diagnosis, and treatment at the National Institute of Mental Health.

 If you need stimulant medication to concentrate in high school, you most likely will need medication to concentrate in college.